AydanKara/mean-e-commerce/README.md

 <h3>And you are ready to go!</h3>

 <h2>Conclusion</h2>
-<p>Shopper is a full-stack e-commerce application where users can browse products, manage their profiles, and place orders.
+<p>AuraLux is a full-stack e-commerce application where users can browse products, manage their profiles, and place orders.
 Admin users have additional privileges for managing products and users.
 The project uses Angular for the frontend, Express.js for the backend, and MongoDB for data storage.</p>